dwarvesf/playground/Engineering/Mobile/The structure of the command line app.md

 ### Long and sort options

-Unlike `Agruments` using position to determite what agruments is it, the position of `Optional` is not master, we are using 'Key' to filter what is the type of Option, hence the name may long to type.
+Unlike `Arguments` using its position to determine what the argument is intended for, the position of `Optional` does not matter.
+We use 'Key' to filter the type of Option, hence the name may be long to type.

-To quick and easy to type we can add a sort version of 'Key'
+To quick and easy to type we can add a shorter version of the 'Key' with Flags

+Ex:
-Ex: `git push --force` | `git push -f`,
+- `git push --force` or `git push -f`,
-`npm install --help`
+- `npm install --help`

-Here we can see many forms of `--help` flag like: `-h, -?, -H`, that is the sort version of `--help`
+Here we can see many forms of `--help` flag like: `-h, -?, -H`, that is the shorter version of `--help`.

 ### The Subcommands

-The CommanLine tool app usually have many feature, to easy to use and seprated them we're using subcommands to seprated it.
+The CommandLine tool app usually have many features, is easy to use, and especially uses subcommands to separate intent.

-A subcommand is passed follow the main command.
-It have it own set of `Option(s)` and `Flag(s)`.
+A subcommand is passed following the main command.
+It has its own set of `Option(s)` and `Flag(s)`.

 Ex:
-`git checkout`
+- `git checkout`
-`git commit`
+- `git commit`

-`checkout` and `commit` are two commond subcommands of git.
+`checkout` and `commit` are two subcommands of the main command `git`.

-The subcommand `commit` have an `optional` message `-m` (`git commit -m "Hello"`) that `checkout` doesn't have.
-That is they own `Optionals` and `Flags`
+The subcommand `commit` has an `optional` message flag `-m` (`git commit -m "Hello"`), whereas `checkout` does not have this.
+That is they their own respective `Options` and `Flags`.

-Using subcommand not only easy to use, easy to read, but also helping us easy to learn how to use it with the `--help` flags instead of print all the help of the app and lookup in the very long text.
+Using subcommands are not only easy to use and read, but also helps us to easily learn how to use it with through relative `--help` flags instead of printing the entire manual and having us to lookup very long texts.

-You going to learn about `Help` command and flag later.
+The `Help` command and related flags will be covered later.

 ### The default command

-The default command is the command call when you parse nothing to the the app
+The default command is the command called when you pass nothing to the app.

 Ex: `git`
-will print out the help which is equal with `git help`. `help` is very poppular default command for many CLI app.
+will print out the help which is equivalent with `git help`. `help` is very popular default command for many CLI app.

 ```shell
 git                                                                                                                            [20:13:35]